juligarciadevweb/juligarciadevweb/README.md

 <br><br>

-- :school: I am a `Junior` at National Technological University, Tucuman Regional Faculty.
+- :school: I am a `Junior` at Universidad tecnologica nacional, facultad regional Tucuman.
 - :trophy: .
 - :technologist: I love using Software as a solution for every `Problem`.
 - :computer: I am a competitive programmer at `Codeforces`, `Atcoder`, `Leetcode`, `Codechef`, `Google Contests`.